Social Security Administration: Adjudication

 (HALLEX).
 ODAR was formerly known as the Office of Hearings and Appeals (OHA) and, prior to the 1970s, the Bureau of Hearings and Appeals.
 The name was changed to ODAR in 2007 to reflect the fact that about 75% of the agency's docket consists of disability cases.
 OHO aka ODAR also adjudicates disputes relating to retirement claims and has jurisdiction when the paternity of a claimant or the validity of a marriage is at issue when a claim is filed for benefits under the earnings record of a spouse or parent.
 The agency also adjudicates a limited number of Medicare claim issues, which is a residual legacy from when SSA was part of the U.S. Department of Health and Human Services.

 Statistical publications

 Each year, just before Mother's Day, SSA releases a list of the names most commonly given to newborn babies in the United States in the previous year, based on applications for Social Security cards.
 The report includes the 1,000 most common names for both genders.
 The Popular Baby Names page on the SSA website provides the complete list and allows searches for past years and particular names.
-For privacy reasons, SSA does not publish data for names with fewer than five occurrences in any given year.

-Criticism and controversy

-Bloomberg reported that SSA made a $32.3 billion mistake when reporting 2009 U.S. wage statistics.
-The error when corrected, further reduces the average 2009 U.S. wage to $39,055.
-In 2009 the average U.S. wage was reported as $39,269.
+For privacy reasons, SSA does not publish data for names with fewer than five occurrences in any given year.The Social Security Administration does not publish data for names with fewer than five occurrences in a single geographic location in any given year.
+Other baby name tracking sources that do not depend on geographic indicators, such as BabyCenter, can display ranked lists with no name registration minimums.
+Their name reports also differ by showing naming trends in real time by analyzing information from more than 500,000 parents who actively register births on the BabyCenter site and app (in 2024).
+These emerging trends and annual rankings have been published for more than 20 years and often publish months ahead of the SSA's official release.